 • Data quality issue: Query returns results that fall outside acceptable thresholds (CAC spikes 10x). → Skill should flag the anomaly and suggest checking data sources.

-Error handling determines whether users trust the skill when something goes wrong.
-A skill that silently returns wrong answers is worse than no skill at all.
+Error handling determines whether users trust the Skill when something goes wrong.
+A Skill that silently returns wrong answers is worse than no Skill at all.

 Limitations and When Not to Use Claude Skills